ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 )
 ```

-The configuration belongs to that subgraph only.
-You can configure each remote service differently.
+The configuration applies only to that subgraph.
+Each remote service can use different settings.

 Retries are disabled by default.
 When enabled, the gateway only retries requests that are safe to repeat.

 Concurrent identical remote queries share one in-flight call by default.
-The request body and semantic outbound headers must match; mutations are never shared.
-Disable this per subgraph with `.withExecution(_.withInFlightQueryDeduplication(false))`.
+The request body and the outbound headers that affect request semantics must match.
+Mutations never share a call.
+To disable this behavior for a subgraph, use `.withExecution(_.withInFlightQueryDeduplication(false))`.

 If loading the schema at startup requires authentication, configure its headers separately: